nlfiedler/exaf-rs/FORMAT.md

 ## Limitations

-From the details above, we can see several limits:
+From the details above, we can infer several limits on the archive format:

 * The number of rows in a header is encoded as 16-bits, so a header can have at most 65,535 rows.
-* Header row sizes are encoded as 16-bits, so a row value can be 65,535 bytes at most.
+* Header row sizes are encoded as 16-bits, so a row value can have at most 65,535 bytes.
 * Algorithms are all encoded as 8-bits, limiting us to 255 compression algorithms, 255 encryption algorithms, and 255 key derivation functions.
 * File _item position_ (`IP`) values are encoding using 64-bits, limiting file sizes to around 18,446,744,073,709,551,615 bytes.
 * The number of iterations for the KDF is encoded using 32-bits, limiting us to 4,294,967,295 iterations.
 * Directory identifiers are encoded using 32-bits, so at most 4,294,967,295 directories can appear in a single archive.

-The content blocks have a size limit, but that is not relevant since the archive may have multiple content blocks.
+The content blocks have a size limit, but that is not relevant since the archive may have an unlimited number of content blocks.